ymschaap/jquery-lockfixed/README.md

 ### Problems?

-Just send either one of us a message on Twitter: @yvoschaap.
+Just send a message on Twitter: @yvoschaap.

 ### License